d-siganos/chatter/README.md

 # Chatter

 Chatter is a web chat app, made for educational purposes.
+It enables you to:
+- Sign up with 1 (or more) accounts
+- Create private chatrooms, which can be shared using links
+- Send encrypted text and image messages in real-time
+- Delete the messages you've sent
+- Upload .pdf, .docx, .xslx and many other files
+- Send links to specific messages
+- ... and more!

 ## Using
 ### Installation